What we treat

 And then we have over-the-counter options, which are mostly different types of supplements.
 Often, these will contain fibre, which can help slow your rate of digestion (this makes you feel fuller for longer).

 But be careful here: supplements don’t have to go through the same level of safety testing as medicines and some products make big promises that aren’t always backed up by science.
-It’s a good idea to check in with your provider if you’re not sure.
+It’s a good idea to speak with your provider if you’re not sure.

 Natural appetite suppressants